 - Abrasion-resistant and fast-drying two-way stretch DURALUX fabric with DWR and UPF 50+ sun protection is soft to the touch but strong enough to withstand rough terrain and high temperatures.

-- Free Ryde Waist follows the natural contour of the human body for a better fit.
-It has a longer length from the belt top to the crotch for extra room.
-This extends the range of the wearer.
+- Articulated patterning following the natural contour of the human body ensures a better fit and extends the range of the wearer.
 Moreover, the waist is peached for increased wicking performance.

-- A smart pocket configuration with eight pockets including a 3D cell phone pocket allows distribution of the load close to the center mass and around the hips and waist.
+- A smart pocket configuration with eight pockets allows the distribution of the load close to the center mass and around the hips and waist.

 - Versatile – the style (unlike the tapered models, the ‘Klassik fit’ has a slight taper through the lower leg; if looking for a slimmer fit, the Renegade is also offered in ‘Tapered fit‘), look, and fit make it an excellent choice for various activities.
 They’re among those rare exceptions suitable for everyday use or walking around cities.

-- Casual design and lightweight construction; they regulate temperature well and have excellent quick-drying abilities.
+- KUHL Renegade pants have a casual design and lightweight construction.
+They regulate temperature well and have excellent quick-drying abilities.

-- The abrasion-resistant fabric seems to be durable and delivers premium sun protection (UPF 50+).
+- The abrasion-resistant fabric is tough enough to handle rugged hiking and provides excellent sun protection with a UPF 50+ rating.
 Moreover, it is treated with a DWR finish for added rain and wind protection.

-- The peached waistband absorbs moisture and adds extra comfort in both cooler and warmer weather.
+- The peached waistband absorbs moisture and adds extra comfort in both cooler and warmer conditions.

-- The storage space distributed among eight pockets is just enough for most days on and off the trail.
+- The storage space, divided among eight pockets, is just enough for most days on and off the trail.

-- A bit more stretch in the fabric added to the Free Ryde Waist would make them perfect for maximum mobility to maneuver comfortably when engaged in activities such as hopping from rock to rock and bouldering.
+- A bit more stretch in the fabric, added to the contoured waist, would make them perfect for maximum mobility to maneuver comfortably when engaged in activities such as hopping from rock to rock and bouldering.

-- The fabric breathes reasonably well most of the time but fails short to provide the necessary airflow during the heat of the day and during more strenuous activities such as dynamic movement in warm weather, etc.
+- The fabric breathes reasonably well most of the time, but falls short in providing sufficient airflow during the heat of the day and during more strenuous activities such as dynamic movement in warm weather, etc.

-These lightweight trousers have been worn for about six months so we’ve had plenty of opportunities to test them and see how they behave in certain situations including:
+These lightweight trousers have been worn for about a year and a half so we’ve had plenty of opportunities to test them in various conditions, including:

-- A multitude of terrains and styles: hiking through rocky slopes, rough and steep forest areas, not-so-rugged terrain, and casual (and not so casual) city walking.
+- Various terrains and styles, such as hiking through rocky slopes, rough and steep forest areas, not-so-rugged terrain, and casual (and not so casual) city walking.

-Our first impression was that the Renegade pants were solid and of high quality.
+Our initial impression of the Renegade pants was that they were solid and of high quality.
 It turned out that it is 100 percent true as the positives outnumber the negatives by a large margin.
 These trousers are great for hiking and a wide range of outdoor activities.
-They are lightweight, functional, and comfortable, and behave reasonably well in different conditions and over a variety of terrains.
+They are lightweight, functional, and comfortable, performing well in various conditions and across a variety of terrains.

 Material and construction